-Upon a sale of the Company, Mr. Gelfond is entitled to receive a cash bonus (the "Sale Bonus") in an amount equal to the product of (a) 0.375% and (b) the amount by which the sale or liquidation transaction imputes an equity value in excess of Cdn\$150,000,000 to the Common Shares originally issued by the Company (on a fully diluted basis but excluding the Common Shares issued upon the conversion of the Class B convertible preferred shares of the Company formerly outstanding which were converted into Common Shares on June 16, 1994 and the Common Shares issuable upon the exercise of warrants previously owned by Messrs.
+Upon a sale of the Company, Mr. Gelfond will be entitled to receive a cash bonus (the "Sale Bonus") in an amount equal to the product of (a) 0.375% and (b) the amount by which the sale or liquidation transaction imputes an equity value in excess of Cdn\$150,000,000 to the Common Shares originally issued by the Company (on a fully diluted basis but excluding the Common Shares issued upon the conversion of the Class B convertible preferred shares of the Company formerly outstanding which were converted into Common Shares on June 16, 1994 and the Common Shares issuable upon the exercise of warrants previously owned by Messrs.
 Gelfond and Wechsler).
-As of December 31, 2010, the Sale Bonus was estimated by the Company to be between \$2,302,019 and \$5,510,930, depending upon the equity assumptions used in the relevant calculations.
+If the sale of the Company would have occurred on December 31, 2011, the Company estimates that the Sale Bonus would have been between \$1,400,541 and \$3,692,102, depending upon the equity assumptions used in the relevant calculations.

-In addition, following a change of control, Mr. Gelfond would receive a cash incentive bonus (the "Incentive Bonus") equal to the product of (a) 225,000 and (b) the difference between the closing price of the Common Shares upon such change of control and the closing price of the Common Shares on March 10, 2006.
-As of December 31, 2010, the Incentive Bonus would have been \$3,915,000 based on the closing price of the Common Shares on that date (\$28.07).
+In addition, following a change of control, Mr. Gelfond will receive a cash incentive bonus (the "Incentive Bonus") equal to the product of (a) 225,000 and (b) the difference between the closing price of the Common Shares upon such change of control and the closing price of the Common Shares on March 10, 2006.
+If there had been a change of control of the Company on December 31, 2011, the Incentive Bonus would have been \$1,723,500 based on the closing price of the Common Shares on that date (\$18.33).